SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Method

 \subsection{Physically Grounded View Selection Algorithm}

 We present our physically grounded view selection algorithm for next-best-view (NBV) selection, illustrated in Fig.~\ref{fig:view_selec}.
-As discussed in Sec.~\ref{sec:2}, NBV selection in 3D Gaussian Splatting (3DGS) is particularly challenging due to the tight coupling between uncertainty estimation and the quality of reconstructed geometry—both of which are highly sensitive to the sparsity and distribution of Gaussian splats.
-Under sparse-view settings, where reconstruction begins with as few as four images and new views are incrementally added every 100 training iterations, uncertainty-based NBV strategies often become unreliable.
+As discussed in Sec.~\ref{sec:2}, NBV selection in 3D Gaussian Splatting (3DGS) is particularly challenging due to the tight coupling between quality of uncertainty estimation and the quality of reconstructed geometry—both are highly sensitive to the sparsity and distribution of Gaussian splats.
+Under sparse-view settings, where reconstruction starts from as few as four images and new views are incrementally added every 100 training iterations, uncertainty-based NBV strategies often become unreliable.
 This occurs because uncertainty signals are inherently biased or unstable when the geometry is incomplete or under-constrained.
-To address this, we introduce a surface-aware guidance mechanism based on SA-Points, enabling view selection to operate independently of the computed uncertainty quantification.
-By decoupling view selection from the internal training dynamics of 3DGS, our method provides more stable and physically meaningful candidate views during the early reconstruction phase—even before the model has accumulated sufficient confidence to produce reliable uncertainty maps.
+To address this, we introduce a surface-aware guidance mechanism based on SA-Points, which allows view selection to operate independently of the computed uncertainty quantification.
+By decoupling view selection from 3DGS internal training dynamics, our method provides more stable and physically meaningful candidate views during the early reconstruction, even before the model accumulates sufficient confidence to produce reliable uncertainty.